Hua-Zhou/Hua-Zhou.github.io/teaching/biostatm280-2019spring/syllabus.md

 This is a tentative list of topics:

 * Julia programming
-* Reproducible research Jupyter Notebook
+* Reproducible research and Jupyter Notebook
 * Computer arithmetic
 * Numerical linear algebra
 * Numerical optimization